kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

   an abstract idea of how each element works.

 - I'm one of those people who secretly *seethes* when someone tells me "You don't need to know how that works."
+Usually, I'll nod, say "OK" and then look it up myself :D

 - I ended up doing a statistics course instead (this was actually *before* I even found out about the scholarship.